andreas-mausch/gpgfs-rust/README.md

 - [gpgfs](https://github.com/jseppanen/gpgfs)
   This is basically a rewrite of gpgfs (which is Python) in Rust.
-  Note the Merge Request for Python 3 support [here](https://github.com/jseppanen/gpgfs/pull/2)
+  Note the Merge Request for Python 3 support [here](https://github.com/jseppanen/gpgfs/pull/2).
 - [gocryptfs](https://nuetzlich.net/gocryptfs/)
-  very good, fast and clean, but does not support GPG encryption you can use the `-extpass` cli option, to use for example a password from [pass](https://www.passwordstore.org/).
+  Very good, fast and clean, but does not support GPG encryption.
+  You can use the `-extpass` cli option, to use for example a password from [pass](https://www.passwordstore.org/).
   However, it is not really the same as using GPG encryption.
 You won't be able to decrypt files with just your GPG key, you would need the password store as well.
 - [gpgtar](https://www.gnupg.org/documentation/manuals/gnupg/gpgtar.html)